prappleizer/Astro98sp17/Working_on_Assignments.md

 2) This directory is what is known as "git enabled," which means that when we put a new assignment onto github, all you have to do is ```cd Astro98sp17``` on your computer and type
 ```
+git commit -am 'WIP'
 git pull -s recursive -X ours
 ```
 to get the most recent version/any new files or tutorials we have uploaded, while telling git to leave well alone the files you've been working with already.
+The commit is in case you have any unstaged changes, since git won't let you pull if you have any.
+(So it's just a work-in-progress tag).

 ## To complete Homework 0